OmarNour/data_cleansing/README.md

 		8- apply rules on each data value based on the pre-configred execution plane 9- generate result in new table with data quality issues for each business entities

-	Most of the operation above works in parallel using Dask.
+	Most of the operations above works in parallel using Dask.